-At the date of publication of this Report, no significant events occurred in 2020, except as already reported in the text.

-Since this document is the first Sustainability Report of ICF, it has not been audited by an independent third party.
+At the date of publication of this Report, no significant events occurred in 2021, except as already reported in the text.
+This document has not been audited by an independent third party.

 Material topics

 According to the introductory chapter, the topics discussed in the Report and their level of detail are based on the results of the materiality analysis carried out by the Group.
 In connection with the materiality matrix itself, the following table shows the list of material GRI Topics for ICF and its stakeholders, the corresponding boundary in terms of impact and any reporting restrictions due to data unavailability on the external boundary of the organisation.